FRAPEECDN/code_foundation/README.md

 - Console application for input and output, with input validation
 - File input and output - Includes regular expression and remapping
 - Use of regular expressions
-- Simple mapping of values
+- Simple mapping of values (Using mapping collection)

 ### Database Examples
 The examples for database interaction using C++ and Java has been added.
 C++ uses direct libraries and Java uses JDBC DataSource with prepared statements.